-MarvMent LLC (C/O UNITED STATES CORPORATION AGENTS, INC., 7014 13TH AVENUE, SUITE 202, BROOKLYN, NEW YORK, 11228) is directly suspected of an illegal usage of International Standard Recording Codes (ISRC) assigned by IFPI to VIDYPS 79, abuse and misapplication of Blue2Digital’s collection of independent works and data, copyright infringement arised out of unauthorized publishing around 1,000 music videos to Vevo originally distributed by Blue2Digital, violation of the regular ownership transfer procedure and conflict of interest.
+MarvMent LLC (C/O UNITED STATES CORPORATION AGENTS, INC., 7014 13TH AVENUE, SUITE 202, BROOKLYN, NEW YORK, 11228) is suspected of an illegal usage of International Standard Recording Codes (ISRC) assigned by IFPI to VIDYPS 79, abuse and misapplication of Blue2Digital’s collection of independent works and data, copyright infringement arised out of unauthorized publishing around 1,000 music videos originally distributed by Blue2Digital to Vevo, violation of the regular ownership transfer procedure and conflict of interest.

 Shortly after the submission of our report, on December 15, 2017